OmarElayat/CUDA_rectangular_subareas_total_intensity_computation_in_constant_time/README.md

 For each program:

 * Both the sequential and the parallel versions were timed and the speedup (or slowdown) obtained from parallelization was computed.
 Timing the parallel version was done in two different ways:
-  * Timing the kernel only
+  * Timing the kernel only.
   * Timing the entire wrapper function (including the memory allocation and data transfer overheads).
-* The program also prints the performance of the sequential and parallel versions in GFLOPS
+* The program also prints the performance of the sequential and parallel versions in GFLOPS.